coolgk/node-utils/README.md

 <a name="Session+rotate"></a>

 ### session.rotate(signature) ⇒ <code>promise.&lt;string&gt;</code>
-an alias of the start() method. initialising a new session
+rotate a session: start a new session and transfer old session values to the new session

 **Kind**: instance method of [<code>Session</code>](#Session)
 **Returns**: <code>promise.&lt;string&gt;</code> - - a session token string